IBM/node-red-dsx-workflow/README.md

 The websocket URL is ws://`<NODERED_BASE_URL>`/ws/orchestrate  where the `NODERED_BASE_URL` is the marked portion of the URL in the above image.
 ### Note:
-An example websocket URL for a Node-RED app with name `myApp` - `ws://myApp.mybluemix.net/ws/orchestrate` where `myApp.mybluemix.net` is the NODERED_BASE_URL.
+An example websocket URL for a Node-RED app with name `myApp` is `ws://myApp.mybluemix.net/ws/orchestrate`, where `myApp.mybluemix.net` is the NODERED_BASE_URL.

-The NODERED_BASE_URL can have an additional region information say `eu-gb` for UK region and NODERED_BASE_URL could be `myApp.eu-gb.mybluemix.net`.
+The NODERED_BASE_URL may have additional region information i.e. `eu-gb` for the UK region.
+In this case NODERED_BASE_URL would be: `myApp.eu-gb.mybluemix.net`.

 ## 5. Update the websocket URL in HTML code
 Click on the node named `HTML`.